What is AI?

 • Deep Learning (DL): a type of machine learning that uses neural networks with many layers (deep networks) to analyze various factors of data

-• Generative AI: a type of AI that uses deep learning models to create new content based on patters in existing data; can be trained to learn a variety of subjects, including human and programming languages
+• Generative AI: a type of AI that uses deep learning models to create new content based on patterns in existing data; can be trained to learn a variety of subjects, including human and programming languages

 • Large Language Model (LLM): an advanced AI system capable of understanding and generating human-like text by leveraging patterns learned from extensive datasets